violinist-dev/agov/docs/theming.md

 ### Sub-theme Sass structure

-Sass files are all compiled into the one file in the following order:
+Sass files are all compiled into the one styles.css file in the following order:

 ```
 # Outputs as styles.css with everything else included in it.
 /sass/styles.scss

 # Imports all 3rd party Sass libraries and custom variables.
 /sass/_init.scss